The Binding of Fenrir Drinking Horn

 However, Fenrir began to grow at an alarming rate which terrified the gods.
-So the decision was made to bind Fenrir, in attempt to prevent the prophecy coming true.
-The gods convinced the beast that they wanted to test his strength, and to do this they would bind him with chains.
-Fenrir escaped each time by breaking chain after chain, and each time the gods masked their disappointment with faked cheers of jubilation at the monsters unstoppable power.
+So the decision was made to bind Fenrir in an attempt to prevent the prophecy from coming true.
+The gods convinced the beast that they wanted to test his strength, and to do this, they would bind him with chains.
+Fenrir escaped each time by breaking chain after chain, and each time the gods masked their disappointment with faked cheers of jubilation at the monster's unstoppable power.

-Panic-stricken the gods sent a message to Svartalfheim (Realm of the Dwarves) asking the master craftsmen to create a chain.
-The Dwarves combined 6 impossible items; the sound of a cat's footsteps, the beard of a woman, the roots of a mountain, the sinews of a bear, the breath of a fish and the spittle of a bird, creating the unbreakable chain; Gleipnir.
+Panic-stricken, the gods sent a message to Svartalfheim (Realm of the Dwarves) asking the master craftsmen to create a chain.
+The Dwarves combined six impossible items; the sound of a cat's footsteps, the beard of a woman, the roots of a mountain, the sinews of a bear, the breath of a fish and the spittle of a bird, creating the unbreakable chain; Gleipnir.

-The beast was taken to a lonely and desolate location, where a sword was placed in his mouth forcing his jaws open.
-Fenrir howled wildly and ceaselessly awaiting his change at revenge, awaiting Ragnarök.
+The beast was taken to a lonely and desolate location, where a sword was placed in his mouth, forcing his jaws open.
+Fenrir howled wildly and ceaselessly, awaiting his chance at revenge, awaiting Ragnarök.

-Tyr committed the ultimate sacrifice and betrayal in order to protect the 9 realms.
+Tyr committed the ultimate sacrifice and betrayal in order to protect the nine realms.